brandonchinn178/talks/haskell-love-2020/Presentation.md

     key = symbolVal (Proxy @key)
 ```

-^ Finally, we can implement `getKey`.
-I've simplified the code here a bit, but this gets the general gist across.
-First, we lookup the key in the initial schema, which gets us the schema at that key.
-Then, we get the `SchemaResult` for that schema, which tells us the corresponding Haskell type that we need to return.
+^
+• Explain type definition

-^ *With this type definition, our compiler will be able to infer the resulting type, given the initial schema and key!*
+• **Compiler can infer resulting type, given the initial schema and a key**

-^ To implement it, we simply take out the underlying `HashMap`, get the `Dynamic` at the given `key`, then convert the `Dynamic` to the Haskell type we've inferred with `SchemaResult`.
-Since we know we parsed all the JSON values with the correct types, this should never fail.
+• Get `Dynamic` at `key`
+• Convert `Dynamic` to the Haskell type inferred with `SchemaResult`
+• Should never fail

 ---